fpirri/covid19/spreadsheet.README.md

 * history
     * a personal reference to my first work on this subject
-    * unuseful
+    * for reference only
 * data_in
-    * manual store reading data from [worldometers](https://www.worldometers.info/coronavirus/#countries) data
+    * manual store showing data from [worldometers](https://www.worldometers.info/coronavirus/#countries) data
     * simple table of the daily values of death in the countries
     * top row with countries population data
     * duplicate table to record data corrections